-The UNLV Student Conduct Code affords all students/student organizations involved in the university disciplinary process — complainant or charged — the right to an advisor of his or her choice.
-All UNLV students/student organizations are expected to represent themselves in all student conduct matters, whether or not the student/student organization is also facing criminal charges related to the same incident(s).
+The UNLV Student Conduct Code affords all students/student organizations involved in the university Student Conduct process — reporter or respondent — the right to an advisor of their choice.
+All UNLV students/student organizations are expected to represent themselves in all Student Conduct matters, whether or not the student/student organization is also facing civil or criminal charges related to the same incident(s).

-It is the student/student organization’s responsibility to inform the Office of Student Conduct, in writing, if they wish to have an advisor present during any part of the student conduct process.
+It is the student/student organization’s responsibility to inform the Office of Student Conduct, in writing, if they wish to have an advisor present during any part of the Student Conduct process.
 In addition, the Office of Student Conduct will correspond at all times directly with the student/student organization and not through a third party.
-A third party, such as an attorney, may receive copies of correspondence if the student signs a waiver to this effect.
+A third party, may receive copies of correspondence if the student signs a waiver to this effect.

 - Can I attend meetings or hearings regarding my student/student organization’s case?

 - My student/student organization is charged with a crime off-campus.
-Can I get the proceedings delayed until the criminal matter is resolved?
+Can I get the proceedings delayed until the civil or criminal matter is resolved?

 No. Double-jeopardy is a concept that applies solely to criminal proceedings.
-The university student conduct process is an administrative proceeding; therefore, double-jeopardy does not apply.
+The UNLV Student Conduct process is an educational administrative process; therefore, double-jeopardy does not apply.

 - What is the standard of proof in the student conduct process?

-UNLV reserves the right to address off-campus behavior of its students/student organizations if the incident has impacted or is likely to impact the UNLV community.
-The Student Conduct Code also applies to university- sponsored events, trips, and activities that may occur at off-campus locations.
-The university will determine on a case-by-case basis whether or not a student/student organization’s alleged conduct requires action by the university.
+UNLV reserves the right to address off-campus behavior of its students/student organizations if the incident is arising out of the student’s membership in the campus community or has impacted or is likely to impact the UNLV community.
+The Student Conduct Code to University- sponsored events, trips, and activities that may occur at off-campus locations.
+The University will determine on a case-by-case basis whether or not a student/student organization’s alleged conduct requires action by the University.

-While the Office of Student Conduct will provide notice of all meetings/hearings and encourages all students/student organizations to participate in the student conduct process, it retains the right to proceed without the student/student organization’s involvement.
-In that instance, a decision will be reached based on the information that is provided to the hearing panel or administrator.
-The student/student organization may not use his/her/its refusal to participate as a later ground for appealing a decision.
+The Office of Student Conduct will provide notice of all meetings/hearings and encourages all students/student organizations to participate in the Student Conduct process.
+It retains the right to proceed without the student/student organization’s involvement.
+In that instance, a decision will be reached based on the information that is provided to the hearing board or administrator.
+The student/student organization may not use their refusal to participate as a later ground for appealing a decision.